silasl/MERFN-Bootstrap/README.md

 To update the app version

 1. From the root, run `./bin/version "<next version id">`
 2. This means that `./bin/version "1.0.1"` would bump the version up to 1.0.1.
-This then committed and ready to push.# MERFN-Bootstrap
+This then committed and ready to push.